fluffy-cakes/fluffbott/README.md

 # FluffBott : An annoying questioning bot

 This app was born out of the desire to spark conversations in my companies Slack channels regarding Azure work.
 The basic idea is that it will message everyone in a channel and ask what they're working on, which is then posted on a channel for people to see in hopes that someone doing something might be of interest to someone else.
+The app connects via web *socket mode*, which keeps the connection to the API alive in the background, negating the need to pass secure tokens to/from users.

 Our Azure channel contains global users, but our main employee base is UK, and I only wanted to test this out on EMEA/UK.
 We have another channel just for EMEA, and thus the idea was to find all people that are listed in channel *Azure* which are only part of of channel *EMEA* and message them.